bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: RNMRA only

 Description:
-`TITLE` sets the title of the acquisition buffer.
+`TITLEA` sets the title of the acquisition buffer.
 If no title is provided RNMR will prompt for it with the current acquisition buffer title as a default.
+This title is transferred to a processing buffer along with the data by `GAV`.
 ## TM
 Perform trapezoidal multiplication apodization